nikolaitM/DAPyr/docs/source/refguide/expt.rst

      - The default file path for saving the experiment
    * - `numPool`
      - 8
-     - Number of subprocesses to spawn when conducting model integration and model spinup
+     - Number of subprocesses to spawn when conducting model integration and model spin-up
    * - `saveEns`
      - 0
      - Should the analysis ensemble state be stored each time step in `x_ens`.
 0 is False, 1 is True.